CommonAccord/Cmacc-Startup/Doc/Startup/NVCA/IRA/Form/NVCA_IRA_Form.md

-Ti=AMENDED AND RESTATED INVESTORS’ RIGHTS AGREEMENT
+Doc.Title=AMENDED AND RESTATED INVESTORS’ RIGHTS AGREEMENT

+0.Ti=</i>

 0.0.sec=THIS {Ti} (this “Agreement”), is made as of the [__] day of [___________, 20__], by and among [________], a [Delaware] corporation (the “Company”), [and] each of the investors listed on Schedule A hereto, each of which is referred to in this Agreement as an “Investor”[,and each of the stockholders listed on Schedule B hereto, each of whom is referred to herein as a “Key Holder”] [and any Additional Purchaser (as defined in the Purchase Agreement) that becomes a party to this Agreement in accordance with Section 6.9 hereof].